invakid404/erised/README.md

 ![Build status](https://github.com/invakid404/erised/actions/workflows/build.yml/badge.svg)

-Erised is a modular smart mirror solution inspired by Sci-fi culture.
+Erised is a modular smart mirror solution inspired by Sci-Fi culture.

 It is an intelligent personal assistant, modeled for maximal balance between convenience, usability, security, and has a beautiful, futuristic look.